A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Numerical Experiment

 \subsection{Discussion}

-We evaluate the performance of the Outcome Adaptive Elastic-net in terms of three metrics: bias and variance of the estimate, and the ability to select the target variables.
+We evaluate the performance of the proposed Outcome Adaptive Elastic Net (OAENet) in terms of three metrics: bias and variance of the estimate, the ability to select the target variables\textcolor{black}, {and computational time}.
 In this experiment, our target is to select the variables that are associated with both treatment and outcome ($\mathbf{X}_C$), and the variables that are associated with only outcome ($\mathbf{X}_P$).
-For each scenario, we generate 1000 datasets and uses the variable selection techniques to select appropriate variables for the inclusion in the propensity score model.
+For each scenario, we generate 1000 datasets and use the variable selection techniques to select appropriate variables for inclusion in the propensity score model.
 Using the selected variables, we perform nearest neighbor matching \citep{stuart2010matching} and compute the average treatment effect on treated (ATT) from the matched samples.
-We also compute the proportion of the time a variable is selected by the variable selection techniques.
+We also compute the proportion of the time a variable is selected by the variable selection techniques and the time taken by each method to select variables and estimate the ATT.
+We used a Dell Precision 7510 workstation with Intel Core i7-6820HQ CPU running at 2.70 GHz, and 32 GB RAM.

-In figure \ref{fig:att}, we present the box-plot of the ATT computed for all the scenarios.
-The objective is to estimate the ATT as close as the target (presented as ``Targ" in the figure \ref{fig:att}).
-As we can see, the proposed Outcome adaptive elastic-net (presented as ``Onet") and BCEE closely follows the target in all scenarios.
+In Figure \ref{fig:att}, we present the boxplot of the ATT computed for all the scenarios.
+The objective is to estimate the ATT as close to the target (presented as \texttt{Targ} in Figure \ref{fig:att}).
+As we can see, overall the proposed Outcome Adaptive Elastic Net (presented as \texttt{OAENet}) and \texttt{BCEE} closely follows the target (i.e., \texttt{Targ}) in all scenarios with \texttt{BCEE} performing marginally better than \texttt{OAENet}.

-BAC, Bor(T), and Bor(Y) are omitted in the figure \ref{fig:att}(b) due to the lack of matched pairs.
-Scenario 1B has 100 variables and high correlation ($\rho =0.5$).
-In such situations, BAC, Bor(T), and Bor(Y) select most of the variables including the spurious variables.
-It is almost impossible to find a sufficiently large matched set of sample from 1000 data points.
-However, the proposed outcome adaptive method along with outcome adaptive lasso and BCEE can identify confounders and the outcome predictors.
-In addition, recent literature \citep{brookhart2006variable,shortreed2017outcome,ertefaie2018penalization,ertefaie2018variable} suggest that considering only the treatment predictors does not reduce bias but inflate variance of the estimate.
-Our experiment also shows similar result as we can see in figure \ref{fig:att} (a), (c), and (d), Bor(T) which considers only the treatment predictors has the most variance in ATT among all the variable selection techniques.
+\texttt{BACR}, \texttt{Bor(T)}, and \texttt{Bor(Y)} are omitted in the Figure \ref{fig:att}(b) as they failed to calculate the treatment effect.
+It is important to note that, scenario 1B has 100 variables with 50 noisy variables and a high correlation ($\rho =0.5$).
+In such situations, \texttt{BACR}, \texttt{Bor(T)}, and \texttt{Bor(Y)} select almost all of the variables, including the spurious variables.
+It is almost impossible to find a sufficiently large matched set of samples from 1000 data points, therefore, these methods fail to calculate ATT for scenario 1B.
+However, the proposed outcome adaptive method along with outcome adaptive lasso and \texttt{BCEE} can identify confounders and the outcome predictors, and calculate ATT.
+On the other hand, for scenarios 2A and 2B in Figures \ref{fig:att} (c) and \ref{fig:att} (d) respectively, \texttt{OAENet} perform similarly to other competing methods.